 In addition, the University of Illinois maintains a web site on graduate fellowships through the IRIS database.
 You may search IRIS from any computer at Georgia Tech.
-See www.library.uiuc.edu/iris
+See www.library.uiuc.edu/iris and help you prepare graduate fellowship applications.
+Contact Dr. Donnell at jeff.donnell@me.gatech.edu or go to MRDC, Room 3104.

-1.23.1 Writing and Presentation Assistance
+1.23.3 Writing and Presentation Assistance

-The Woodruff School provides writing and presentation assistance for graduate students through the Frank K. Webb Professional Communication, Program in coordinated by Dr. Jeffrey Donnell (Ph.D. in English, Emory University).
-Dr. Donnell is available to review technical manuscripts, to help you prepare and rehearse technical presentations, and help you prepare graduate fellowship applications.
-Contact Dr. Donnell jeff.donnell@me.gatech.edu or go to MRDC, Room 3104.
+The Woodruff School provides writing and presentation assistance for graduate students through the Frank K. Webb Program in Professional Communication, coordinated by Dr. Jeffrey Donnell (Ph.D. in English, Emory University).
+Dr. Donnell is available to review technical manuscripts, to help you prepare and rehearse technical presentations,